Zeph07/Donor-app-through-pesapal/README.md

 # Donor-app-through-pesapal
-This a web-based application using .NET (Version 4.5); The application allows a donor to enter his name, email or phone number ,amount and set a period of time for their donation as:One-off,Monthly and Annual.
+This is a web-based application using .NET (Version 4.5); The application allows a donor to enter his name, email or phone number ,amount and set a period of time for their donation as:One-off,Monthly and Annual.
 On submitting the form, a page is loaded that allows the user to make a donation using the Pesapal.
 Create configuration parameters to allow the administrator to set the consumer key and consumer secret